-Action Description Customize By default, requirements' extended
+Action Description Customize visible By default, requirements' extended properties, notes and other element

+compartment information are not displayed in a

+S diagram, but it can be useful to display

+this in the diagram elements, particularly

+when conducting requirement workshops

+or creating documentation.
+Enterprise

+Architect supports element

+compartments, and any number of

+compartments can be displayed in

+diagram elements, including Notes,

+Tagged Values (extended properties),

+Constraints, Tests and Maintenance items

+such as Features, Changes, Documents,

+Issues, Defects and Tasks.

 There are two options to do this:

-- To display the additional compartment on all elements in a diagram, double-click on the diagram background and select the 'Elements' tab of the 'Properties' dialog for the diagram; select the compartment checkbox for each compartment to display and click on the OK button - To display the additional compartment on a specific element in a diagram, from the element context menu select the 'Compartment Visibility' option; select the compartment checkbox for each compartment to display in the
+• To display the additional compartment

+on all elements in a diagram,

+double-click on the diagram

+background and select the 'Elements'

+tab of the 'Properties' dialog for the

+diagram; select the compartment

+checkbox for each compartment to

+display and click on the OK button

+• To display the additional compartment

+on a specific element in a diagram,

+from the element context menu select

+the 'Compartment Visibility' option;

+select the compartment checkbox for

+each compartment to display in the

+'Show Element Compartments' panel of